-The transfers are most commonly effected by entering into sale and purchase agreements or other bilateral documents (eg, acts of transfer and acceptance for contribution to share capital).
+Transfers are most commonly effected by entering into sale and purchase agreements or other bilateral documents (eg, acts of transfer and acceptance for contribution to share capital).
 The agreements providing for transfer of title to real estate are subject to notarisation.
 The notary also validates the agreement's provision for compliance with the law.
-The property rights are subject to registration with the property register, which can also be done by a notary.
-Title insurance as a product is not very popular on the market.
+The property rights are subject to registration with the Property Register, which can also be performed by a notary.
+Title insurance as a product is not very popular on the Ukrainian market.

-Due diligence (DD) usually includes verification of various public registers (including, but not limited to, litigation and insolvency registers, title register, etc), review of the title validity, encumbrances, title-transfer history, effective urban-planning documents, disputes, leases, etc. The corporate status of the property holding a special-purpose vehicle (SPV), as well as its permits, contracts, etc, is also reviewed.
+Due diligence (DD) usually includes the verification of various public registers (including litigation and insolvency registers, and title register), review of the title validity, encumbrances, title transfer history, effective urban planning documents, disputes and leases.
+The corporate status of a property holding a special-purpose vehicle – as well as its permits, contracts, etc – is also reviewed.

 Warranties were only introduced into Ukrainian law in July 2021 and no case law has occurred since then; this is the reason why the majority of commercial property deals are structured as share deals outside Ukraine to allow the application of foreign law.

 Typical representations and warranties in commercial real estate transactions are clear title, absence of third-party rights and encumbrances, absence of disputes and necessity for capital repair.
-Other ones may depend on the industry or position of the parties.
+Others may depend on the industry or position of the parties.
 For instance, a purchaser with a strong negotiation position usually requires warranties and/or indemnities on the title history.
 There are no specific COVID-19-related warranties/representations.

 Civil law, land law, banking and tax are the most important areas of law for an investor to consider when purchasing real estate in Ukraine.
 Transactions involving major major real estate assets and yielding properties may be subject to merger control approval.
 FDI screening is not available in Ukraine.
 However, the Ukrainian Antimonopoly Committee is vested with the powers to block transactions involving parties included in the Ukrainian sanctions list.

 In order to ascertain the applicable zoning regulations, the buyer may request the relevant information from the seller and the authorities.
 The zoning regulations are most commonly contained in the master plan of the city/village, the zoning plan and/or the detailed plan of the territory.
 There is no option to enter into a development agreement with public authorities to facilitate a private project.

 An asset deal is subject to 20% VAT.
-The sale of an undeveloped land plot is VAT-exempt.
+The sale of an undeveloped plot of land is VAT exempt.
 In the case that the buyer is an individual, the pension duty of 1% of the property value applies.
 Stamp duty is 1%.

-For both land and real estate, notarisation costs will apply, in particular to certify the contract.
-Also, there is an administrative fee for registration of title to the purchased asset.
+For land and real estate, notarisation costs will apply, in particular, to certify the contract.
+There is also an administrative fee for registration of title to the purchased asset.
 In certain cases, it is necessary to pay a military levy at the rate of 1.5%.

-A share deal (acquisition of shares of a property holding company) is VAT-exempted, and no further transaction taxes and notary fees apply.
+A share deal (acquisition of shares of a property holding company) is VAT exempt, and no further transaction taxes and notary fees apply.
 However, withholding tax may be payable by the seller (see 8.4 Income Tax Withholding for Foreign Investors for more detail).

-The distribution of transactional costs between parties may vary.
-However, it is common for each party to pay its own taxes and duties, notarial fees to be paid by both parties equally, and the registration fee is most commonly paid by the buyer.
+The distribution of transaction costs between parties may vary.
+However, it is common for each party to pay its own taxes and duties, with notary fees to be paid by both parties equally, and the registration fee is most commonly paid by the buyer.

-There are no restrictions for foreign investors to acquire bricks-and-mortar real estate (buildings, etc), but some restrictions apply with regard to the land acquisition, which is legally treated as a separate real estate asset.
+There are no restrictions for foreign investors to acquire bricks-and-mortar real estate (buildings, etc), but some restrictions apply with regard to land acquisition, which is legally seen and treated as a separate asset in the majority of cases.

-However, there are also certain structures that enable foreign investors to purchase non-agricultural land in other cases.
+However, in practice, there are some legal structures that enable foreign investors to purchase non-agricultural land in some instances.

-There are no special regulations for acquisitions of commercial real estate, just the usual ways of financing, ie, equity and debt.
-Funds' legislation is not very much advanced in Ukraine.
+There are no special regulations for the acquisition of commercial real estate; the usual means of financing, ie, equity and debt, are used.
+Funds legislation is not very advanced in Ukraine.

-In the case of financing of development, the options above are also applicable; however, there are certain peculiarities.
-In large transactions, the lender will likely be required to provide evidence of the construction in progress, as well as other collateral property in the mortgage, shares of the developer in the pledge, as well as to conclude direct agreements with the designer, the general contractor, etc, in order to be able to intervene in the transaction instead of the developer in the case of enforcement.
-In this regard, quite important is whether the land underlying the construction is leased or owned.
-The owned land plot will also be considered for the mortgage while the pledge of lease right has certain restrictions and limitation.
+For the financing of development, the above options are also applicable; however, there are certain peculiarities.
+In large transactions, the lender will likely be required to provide evidence of the construction in progress – as well as other collateral property in the mortgage, and shares of the developer in the pledge – and to conclude direct agreements with the designer, the general contractor, etc, in order to be able to intervene in the transaction instead of the developer in the case of enforcement.
+In this regard, it is important whether the land underlying the construction is leased or owned.
+The owned land plot will also be considered for the mortgage, while the pledge of lease right has certain restrictions and limitations.

-There are no restrictions on repayment of loans in favour of foreign lenders, but the loan agreement and all addenda thereto are subject to registration with the National Bank of Ukraine.
+Generally, tere are no restrictions on the repayment of loans in favour of foreign lenders, but the loan agreement and all addenda thereto are subject to registration with the National Bank of Ukraine.

-There are notarial fees for the notarisation of mortgage contracts, and administrative fees for the registration of mortgages and pledges.
+Notary fees for the notarisation of mortgages and stamp duties for the registration of mortgages and pledges apply.

-There are no other taxes or fees for taking security.
+There are no taxes (including VAT) or fees for granting a security.

-Regarding enforcement of security, this is considered as acquisition, therefore the taxes, duties and fees apply the same way as described in 2.10 Taxes Applicable to a Transaction.
+Enforcement of security is treated as acquisition, therefore taxes, duties and fees apply the same way as described in 2.10 Taxes Applicable to a Transaction.
 In certain cases, the adjusting of tax differences may be applicable.

 There are no special requirements.
-However, general requirements, such as, for instance, obtainment of corporate approvals, shall apply.
+However, general requirements, such as the obtainment of corporate approvals, shall apply.